 Where to Hit the Trail

 Head for one of western North Carolina’s most iconic hiking destinations – Grandfather Mountain, a global hub of biodiversity recognized as a United Nations Biosphere Reserve.
-Climb to Grandfather’s 5,964-foot pinnacle, Calloway Peak, the loftiest summit in the Blue Ridge mountain range.
+Climb to Grandfather’s 5,964-foot pinnacle, Calloway Peak, among the loftiest summits in the Blue Ridge mountain range.
 To get there, hop on the Profile Trail (accessible from U.S. Highway 105), beginning at the Watauga River.
 The roughly 6-mile, out-and-back hike features nearly 2,000 feet of elevation change along with some amazing views.

 Explore a High Country gem along the Blue Ridge Parkway at the Julian Price Memorial Park (Milepost 297), featuring 4,200 acres laden with trails.
 You’ll find routes packing in a plethora of Appalachian landscapes like the 2.3-mile Green Knob Trail or the 5.5-mile Boone Fork Trail.
 For a more leisurely loop, try the 2.7-mile Price Lake Trail.